 mislabed sample.

 No normalization need to be performed, PCA plot from previous step shows that the dataset is already normalized.
+Filter by variance (lower 15% removed) Filter by relative abundance (lower 4 percentile of average expression signal) Filter by count not applied (only for RNASeq data) Filter unannotated genes TRUE

-dataSets <- PerformNormalization("estrogen.txt", "none", 15, 5);
+dataSets <- PerformNormalization("dataName", "none", 15, 4,"true","false");

 Selected metadata of interest, in this case we are interested in